Power cuts could affect emergency calls in France this winter - Orange CEO | Technology

 Under current scenarios being discussed with the government, Orange would be alerted at 5 p.m.
 (1600 GMT) the day before a power cut and would be given the exact location.
 She said Orange was trying to get that information 24 hours ahead of outages to get technicians on the ground to work as soon as possible.

 "I fear that our fellow citizens and the French will discover that telecom networks depend on electricity," she said.
-A governmental source played down Heydemann's comments.
+A government source played down Heydemann's comments.

 "The operators put pressure so that we don't cut their antennas, there's a kind of arm wrestling," the source told Reuters.
 "It's been a year and a half that the government is working on the subject, we are in contact with the (telecoms) operators," the source said.

 Orange's Heydemann also said the company and the industry were in close contact with the country's electricity distributor Enedis, a subsidiary of utility EDF.
-Spokespeople for the government and Enedis declined to comment.
+A spokesperson for the French ministry of digital affairs, in charge of telecoms services, declined to comment.

+"The priority for Enedis and public authorities is to help telecom operators preserve access to emergency numbers... in the event of exceptional power shedding," Enedis said.
+"Talks are ongoing... to find the best possible solutions to limit the impact of potential temporary power cuts," it added.

 Heydemann's warnings contradict the more upbeat tone held so far by the French government.
 "If there were power supply issues at a given time, there are what we call 'resource antennas' (that would allow) for all emergency numbers to operate," government spokesperson Olivier Veran said on Tuesday.